DataDog/hiring-engineers/answers.md

 ### Create a Timeboard with the Datadog API

-The best starting place to learn about the API is, (of course), the [documentation](https://docs.datadoghq.com/api/?lang=python#timeboards).
+The best starting place to learn about the API is, of course, the [documentation](https://docs.datadoghq.com/api/?lang=python#timeboards).

 The script below, (copied from [gen_timeboard.py](code/gen_timeboard.py)), can be used to generate a Timeboard with three charts via the API.
 The charts will display the following: